 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-The U.S. Department of Housing and Urban Development is a federal department that formulates and enforces housing policy and oversees the Federal Housing Administration.
+The U.S. Department of Housing and Urban Development (HUD) is a department of the federal government that formulates and enforces housing policy and oversees the Federal Housing Administration.

 - Increasing safe and affordable rental options.

 - Combating housing discrimination by promoting equal opportunity housing in the rental and purchase markets.